guffre/python-crypt/README.md

 # crypt.py
-The `crypt.py` script will generate md5-crypt, sha256-crypt, and sha512-crypt hashes.
+The `crypt.py` script will generate bcrypt, md5-crypt, sha256-crypt, sha512-crypt hashes.
 This is using vanilla python, so it will work on Windows as well.
 Also, I like Python 2 so it works in both Python2 and Python3.
-Todo: The only thing I am missing is Blowfish to completely reimplement the whole `crypt` function, I'll work on that.
-This is complicated since theres no `hashlib.blowfish`.
-I will probably just implement Blowfish in python and then use that.
+Todo: Thinking about adding yescrypt, since my Debian boxes use that by default.

 # bcrypt.py and blowfish.py
 These are a native Python implementation of blowfish and bcrypt.
 Obviously blowfish will run slower in pure Python than in C, but I wanted to do it.
 Currently only supports the "$2b$" hash-type, but I might work on implementing "$2a$" as well.